Sushi: History, Types, and Dining Guide

 10031_1_l

-Hakodate Morning Market, with over 250 shops, offers fresh sushi.
-Sushi with tuna and squid are must-tries.
-Michelin-starred restaurants in Sapporo, the capital of Hokkaido, are also recommended.
+The Hakodate Morning Market has over 250 shops and serves fresh sushi.
+The tuna and squid sushi here are must-tries.
+Michelin-starred restaurants in Hokkaido’s capital, Sapporo, are also recommended.

 feae8668cbf33bc3cbe59b37282eb0cf